aidan-neel/aidan-neel/README.md

 # Hello, I'm Aidan! 👋

 Welcome to my GitHub profile!
 I'm an aspiring computer science passionate about software engineering, machine learning, data science, web development.
-I love using frameworks like NuxtJS.
-Here you'll find some of my projects and contributions.
+I love using frameworks like SvelteKit, and Flask.
+I also love using languages like Python and C++.
+Here you'll find some of my projects and skills.

 ## 🙌 Completed Projects
 - [RaidAPI]("https://api.aidanneel.xyz/get-items")
-- [Spotimaker](https://spotimaker.com) Discontinued due to Technical Limitations by Spotify

 ## 🏗️ Working Projects
-- SimpleBase 🚀 An open source self hosted database with a JavaScript SDK.
+- SimpleBase 🚀 An open source self hosted database with a JavaScript SDK. ⏸️⏸️
+- Playlist-Mood 🎹 The most accurate Spotify playlist generator for your preferences.

 ## 🔜 Planned Projects
   - TriviaNow